The second moment of the number of integral points on elliptic curves is bounded: Bounding moments of the number of integral points on elliptic curves

-\subsection{Bounding moments of the number of integral points on elliptic curves}
+\section{Bounding moments of the number of integral points on elliptic curves}

-Theorem \ref{thm:the bound on the moments} follows from ``averaging'' the bound in Theorem \ref{thm:the bound on the number of integral points} and analytic techniques; the additional crucial input is Bhargava--Shankar's result that the average size of the $5$-Selmer group of elliptic curves in $\Funiv$, ordered by naive height, is bounded \cite{arulmanjul-5Sel}.
-In fact, because the average size of the $5$-Selmer group is bounded in any ``large'' family \cite[Theorem 31]{arulmanjul-5Sel}, we may prove the same result for such families as well.
+Theorem \ref{thm:the bound on the moments}, for $\moment < \log_2 5$, follows from ``averaging'' the bound in Theorem \ref{thm:the bound on the number of integral points} and analytic techniques.
+The additional crucial input is Bhargava--Shankar's result that the average size of the $5$-Selmer group of elliptic curves in $\Funiv$, ordered by height, is bounded (proved over $\Q$ in \cite[Theorem 31]{arulmanjul-5Sel} and over global fields in \cite{BSW-globalfields2}):